 - SAP GUI Scripting and Scripting Tracker, to control the SAP GUI for Windows, and

-- Selenium, to control the WebUI via WebDriver on different browsers like Microsoft Edge, Google Chrome, Mozilla FireFox or PhantomJS and
+- Selenium, to control the WebUI via WebDriver on different browsers like Microsoft Edge, Google Chrome or Mozilla FireFox and

 - AutoIt, to control the native Windows UI and

 - dotNET Connector NCo to communicate with an SAP backend system directly

 in the context of PowerShell, which offers interfaces to the Windows OS and dotNET, you have a phantastic toolset to encounter this challenge.
 The architecture map above visualized this scenario.